egr314-team202/egr314-team202.github.io/component-selection.md

 ### Selection Reason
 As our application is going to be powered from a 5V source, option 1, the RT8059GJ5 switching regulator, makes the most sense.
 It balances current capability, size, and performance, with a minimum amount of external components.
 At $0.42 each, and a SOT package, it will reduce production costs and minimize the needed space on the PCB.
 Compared to the other options, this will provide the best results for the team project.

-# Microcontroller selection
+# Power Budget
-The project guidelines specified the team must use a Microchip PIC microcontroller.
-We selected and compared three different models to evaluate which would work best for our product, and settled on the PIC24FJ64GA702.
+Alongside the component selection process, the team built a power budget table, to ensure that there was sufficient power for all peripherals, actuators, and sensors.
+To simplify use of the design in a bathroom, we targeted using 5V for the main system power and 3.3V for logic.
+With a 5V 3A power source, we found we had sufficient available power, with margin, to power all the systems.

-It comes in a 28 pin SOIC package, which is easily solderable, and had the largest program memory of the models we compared.
-Additionally, having two UART and three I2C peripherals ensures we can accomodate all the sensors and debugging interfaces necessary to ensure a smooth design process.
+The power budget table is shown below (also available directly [here](media/Power-Budget.pdf)):

-The complete selection table used for selecting the microcontroller is available in [Appendix D](appendix-d-microcontroller-selection).
+<iframe src="media/Power-Budget.pdf" width="100%" height="500px"></iframe>

 [Back to Home](index)